Harshawardhan2209/Harshawardhan2209/README.md

 ### 🙋‍♂️ About Me
 - 💼 Currently studying Bachelor of Engineering (IT) at Savitribai Phule Pune University, graduating in 2025.

--  🌱 Previously interned as a Software Enginnering Intern at **Cybernetics**.
+-  🌱 Previously worked as a Software Enginnering Intern at **Cybernetics**.

 - 🌱 🔭 I’m **Open Source Enthusiast** & currently exploring **OpenCV and Tensorflow**